-It’s almost here!
-The big T-day!
-Bring it together with these flavorful Roasted Sweet Potatoes with Pecans!
+BRING IT at Thanksgiving this year with these flavorful Roasted Sweet Potatoes with Pecans!
 These are the BEST Oven roasted sweet potatoes!
 The pecans are tossed with apple brandy and coconut for an absolutely delicious way to serve sweet potatoes without all that marshmallow stuff!
-Just try not to eat all the pecans before you actually serve Thanksgiving dinner!

 Plus they can also be served as an appetizer to accent your cheese platter!
 Spend 15 minutes making them a few days in advance and you’ll be free to concentrate on enjoying your day with friends and family.

-I used Calvados Apple Brandy to make these, but any brandy or even whiskey will work – you’ll just miss out on that subtle apple flavor.
+I used Calvados Apple Brandy to make these roasted pecans.
+However, any brandy or even whiskey will work.
+Apple brandy has a nice subtle apple flavor.
 In my opinion it’s worth the splurge.

 Don’t you just want to start snacking on these?